qluback/rugby-live-reporting-app/README.md

       - [x] Error no highlight data found
       - [x] Error no player involved|substituted
       - [x] Error no player substitute if SubstitutionHighlight selected
+- History Screen
+  - [x] Display list of past games
+  - [x] GET all games
+    - [ ] Handle error on GET all games
+  - [ ] On click row past game, redirect to GameOverview screen with all data from game
+    - [ ] Navigate to GameOverview with game ID in route params
+    - [x] GET game by id
+      - [ ] Handle error GET game by id